|On this page|

 The work items are then grouped based on their split attribute value.
 One group is created for each unique value of the split attribute.

-When Split by Attribute is enabled this parameter determines how the node should handle an input work item that does not have the split attribute.
+Determines how the node should handle an input work item that does not have the split attribute.

 Ignore Work Item